Bill Laimbeer: Early life

-Laimbeer was born in Boston and raised in the Chicago suburb of Clarendon Hills before moving with his family to Palos Verdes Estates, California.
-His father, William Laimbeer Sr., was an Owens-Illinois executive who rose as high as company president.
+William J. Laimbeer Jr. was born on May 19, 1957, in Boston, Massachusetts and raised in the Chicago suburb of Clarendon Hills.
+He moved with his family to Palos Verdes Estates, California, where he attended Palos Verdes High School.
+His father, William Laimbeer Sr., was an Owens-Illinois executive who rose to the rank of company president.
 The younger Laimbeer once famously joked, "I'm the only player in the NBA who makes less money than his father."

-Laimbeer played a Sleestak on the children's TV series Land of the Lost before attending Notre Dame.
-He was a Palos Verdes High School student, and the Land of the Lost show solicited their basketball team for tall people to play Sleestaks.
+Laimbeer played a Sleestak on the children's TV series Land of the Lost when the show solicited the Palos Verdes High School basketball team for tall people to play the character.

 As a senior in high school in 1975, Laimbeer led Palos Verdes to a CIF basketball title and a stunning upset over 6-time defending champion Verbum Dei.

 College career

-For college, Laimbeer attended Notre Dame where he played basketball, but he flunked out after his freshman year.
-To regain his eligibility, he spent two semesters at Owens Technical College in Toledo, Ohio.
-Laimbeer then re-entered Notre Dame.
-He spent two years playing for Notre Dame's basketball team.
+Laimbeer played college basketball for the Notre Dame Fighting Irish.
+He was declared scholastically ineligible midway through his freshman season in January 1976.
+To regain his eligibility, Laimbeer spent two semesters at Owens Technical College in Toledo, Ohio, and returned to Notre Dame for the 1977–78 season.
 For his last two years of college, he averaged 7.3 points and 6.0 rebounds per game while playing 20 minutes a game, primarily as a substitute behind starting center Bruce Flowers.
-With the Fighting Irish, Laimbeer appeared in the Final Four of the NCAA Tournament in 1978, and the Elite Eight in 1975.
+Notre Dame appeared in the Final Four of the NCAA Tournament in 1978, and the Elite Eight in 1975.

 Professional career

 Brescia (1979–1980)

-Laimbeer was drafted by the Cleveland Cavaliers in 1979, but the team's hesitation in signing him to a contract led him to instead spend his first professional season in Europe.
-He played in Italy for Pinti Inox Brescia, where he averaged 21.1 points and 12.5 rebounds.
+Laimbeer was drafted by the Cleveland Cavaliers in 1979, but the team's hesitation in signing him led him to spend his first professional season playing for Pinti Inox Brescia in Italy, where he averaged 21.1 points and 12.5 rebounds.

 Cleveland Cavaliers (1980–1982)

 Laimbeer returned to play for the Cavaliers in 1980.
-He was a reserve for the entire 1980–81 season and started only 4 games for the 1981–82 team.
+He was a reserve for the entire 1980–81 season, playing in 81 of 82 games without a start.
+He continued to have trouble breaking into the starting lineup his sophomore year, starting only 4 games in 50 appearances for the 1981–82 team.